fbpx

 I recommend bringing your own car seat from home because you already know how to install it and your child is used to it.

 We have rented car seats in Hawaii and haven’t had great success.
-One time the car seat was super dirty and the other time it wasn’t even the right size for our toddler.
+One time, the car seat was super dirty, and another time, it wasn’t even the right size for our toddler.

 However, if you’re traveling solo to Hawaii with a toddler (or multiple kids) and aren’t sure if you can physically haul a car seat with everything else, renting a car seat from your car rental place might be your best option.